marcanuy/marcanuy.github.io/en/projects/_posts/2015-03-01-the-running-secret.md

   - SEO, HTML5, schema.org tags
 urls:
   - http://TheRunningSecret.com
-tags: Jekyll Ruby Bootstrap
+tags: Jekyll Bootstrap
+status: dev
 ---

-<span class="label label-default">In development</span> Articles about the best running technique with sources.
+Articles about the best running technique with sources.
 Quotes and studies of the best runners.